 Nationalism–by far the most powerful political idea of the past 250 years–has transformed human history the world over.
 By positing a new form of human identity, it has liberated and enslaved, built and destroyed.
 Most importantly it persisted by presenting itself as a natural fact of human life.
 Studying nationalism, therefore, is an act of self-exploration, whether we regard ourselves as national or not.
 Yet, though nationalism has shaped the modern age, people strongly disagree on its most basic concepts: What are nations?
 When did they emerge?
 What is their future?
 This research seminar will begin with a systematic and comparative study of the key theories of nationalism, seeking to understand both their claims and historical contexts.
 From this theoretical foundation, the seminar will explore case studies from different epochs and continents.
 Further: more than focusing on nationalism’s impact on politics, our case studies will illustrate nationalism’s impact on gender norms and class, on religion and philosophy, on culture and the arts.
 Finally the course will culminate in individual student research projects, consisting of a 25-page research paper and a final presentation as part of a mini-conference event.

 Not open to first-year students.
 Limited to 15 students.
 Enrollment requires attendance at the first class meeting.
-Omitted 2016-17.
-Professor Gordon.2016-17: Not offered
+Fall semester.
+Professor A. Gordon.2016-17: Not offered

 (Offered as HIST 439 [EU] and EUST 339) The course will explore a most intense and fascinating period in Russian history: the years 1890-1910.
 This period witnessed rapid urbanization and industrialization; the rise of professional and mass politics; first instances of modern terrorism and an intensification of nationalist struggles; imperialist ventures in Central Asia, Manchuria, and Korea; several revolutions and wars; and, above all, an unprecedented efflorescence of modernist culture in the late Russian Empire which was readily exported to and consumed in Europe.
 We will analyze these developments through a range of sources, including resources found at the Mead Art Museum.
 In addition to acquainting students with major developments in turn-of-the-century Russian Empire, the class will address contemporary scholarly debates that focus on concepts such as “modernity,” “self,” “discipline,” “knowledge,” “civil society,” and “nationalism.”
 Students will be required to complete an independent research paper.
 One class meetings per week.